sharpmachine/bootstrap/wp-content/plugins/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 1.24 =
+* Fixed bug preventing boxes unchecking for some users

 = 1.23 =
 * Switched WPML language support from highest to lowest priority when determining whether to show or hide
 * Reduced database size of options saved